 Located in the historic Douglas Library, W.D.
 Jordan Rare Books and Special Collections operates as a research and teaching resource for students, faculty, and the larger community.
-We preserve and provide access to a variety of materials including rare books, maps, posters, and our impressive Edith and Lorne Pierce Canadiana collection.
-Our collections cover all subjects including: astronomy, natural history, classics, modern languages, literature, politics and history.
+We preserve and provide access to a variety of materials including rare books, maps, posters, including the Edith and Lorne Pierce Canadiana collection.
+Our collections cover a broad range of subjects, with strengths in astronomy, classics, history, literature, modern languages, natural history, and politics.

-Special collections are collections of books and manuscripts that are preserved for future readers.
-They are often old, rare, or unique works that have historical or cultural value, but we also collect new or limited print material.
-Just because a book is in special collections does not mean you can't access it.
-In fact just the opposite, we want to provide continued access to these objects for generations of researchers.
+Special collections are physical collections of books and manuscripts that are preserved for future readers.
+They are often old, rare, or unique works that have historical or cultural value, but can also include new or limited print material.
+Materials in special collections are not available to sign-out but are accessible in our reading room, Monday to Friday by appointment.

 Our collections are open to everyone!
-You do not need to schedule an appointment to view our materials.
 We encourage you to explore our collections and incorporate primary resources into your research.

-Our collections can be explored through the Queen's University Library catalogue (QCAT) or Summon, in house finding aids, and our digital collections.
+Our collections can be explored through the Queen's University Library catalogue, Omni, a single integrated search tool, in house finding aids, and our digital collections.
 If you would like help finding materials related to a certain subject or topic, do not hesitate to contact us and we will be happy to assist you.

 A finding aid is an organized list of materials in a collection.
 We have number of finding aids online, but some paper copies are only available at W.D.
 Jordan Rare Books and Special Collections.
 The finding aids are especially useful for exploring our posters, broadsides, and maps collections.